BACK TO INDEX

 Conference articles

 1. D. Angeli, P. de Leenheer, and E.D.
 Sontag.
 On persistence of chemical reaction networks with time-dependent kinetics and no global conservation laws.
 In Proc.
 IEEE Conf.
 Decision and Control, Shanhai, Dec.
 2009, pages 4559-4564, 2009.
-[PDF] Keyword(s): biochemical networks, fluxes, Petri nets, persistence, biochemical networks with inputs.
+[PDF] Keyword(s): reaction networks, fluxes, Petri nets, persistence, reaction networks with inputs.

 Abstract: